jnshiou/mbai-417-data/index.md

 Aziza will post office hours to Canvas.
 Brook will be available for an hour prior to class in the class lecture room (if room is available) or schedule via email.

 ## Course Materials
-There are no additional required readings beyond the links for each.
+There are no additional required readings beyond the links pre-reading links provided for each week.
 After each class we will publish the slides used in class as well as additional reading and links that will allow students to expand their depth / breadth on topics covered in class.

 # Course Structure
 ## Week 1: Data Models and Databases